Coffee with JoEllen at Pinhole Coffee

 What sets Pinhole Coffee apart from other coffee shops in the area?

-Each small business has their own special offerings and passion that speaks to different people in the Community, and that goes for all the coffee shops in the area.
+Each small business has its own unique offerings and passion that resonate with different people in the Community, and that holds true for all the coffee shops in the area.
 I’m very grateful for the Pinhole Crew that makes up our cafe.
-Some have worked many years and have become a daily friend for some people.
-In addition, the Community makes our space special too.
-We’ve become friends with people that have lived in Bernal since the 50’s and hearing their stories is the best.
-It’s easy to say that coffee makes us special, but foremost it’s the people involved that make it what it is.
+Some have worked for many years and have become daily friends to some people.
+In addition, the Community makes our space special, too.
+We’ve become friends with people who have lived in Bernal since the 50s, and hearing their stories is the best.
+It’s easy to say that coffee makes us special, but, foremost, it’s the people involved that make it what it is.

 Can you describe your approach to coffee roasting and brewing?

-We are a multi-roaster so we like to be a playground of other people’s roasts.
-We have collaborated with Linea Caffe for our own blend called “Masarap.”
+We are a multi-roaster, so we like to be a playground for other people’s roasts.
+We have collaborated with Linea Caffe to create our own blend, called “Masarap.”
 It was actually created for my wedding in 2017 and has become our house coffee.
-We have Quick Drip for those in a hurry, pourover coffee for those who want a more curated and rotating coffee selection and espresso.
-Our approach is in a scientific way of utilizing time, temp, weight, record and conversation.
-What we love about coffee is that it is inexhaustible, there’s so much to learn about it.
+We have Quick Drip for those in a hurry, pour-over coffee for those who want a more curated and rotating coffee selection, and espresso.
+Our approach is a scientific method of utilizing time, temperature, weight, records, and conversation.
+What we love about coffee is that it is inexhaustible; there’s so much to learn about it.

 Do you source your coffee beans from a particular region or supplier?

-Our main roaster is Linea Caffe, they are great friends of ours and have collaborated on projects with us.
-Otherwise we rotate with our other friends in the industry across the country for our guest roaster series.
+Our main roaster is Linea Caffe; they are great friends of ours and have collaborated with us on projects.
+Otherwise, we collaborate with our fellow industry friends across the country for our guest roaster series.

 How do you engage with the Bernal Heights community and its residents?

-We are a part of the Bernal Business Alliance who is made up of small business owners and artists in the neighborhood.
-We donate coffee to the local bernal outdoor clean-up crew every month.
+We are part of the Bernal Business Alliance, a group comprised of small business owners and artists in the neighborhood.
+We donate coffee to the local Bernal outdoor clean-up crew every month.
 We’ve also donated to teachers at neighboring schools over the years.
 The main engagement is our everyday interactions with people in the community.
 They sustain us, and we sustain them 🙂

 Pinhole GoFund Me